-The Equity Method of Accounting, as defined by the accountingcoach.com, is “an accounting technique used by a company to record the profits earned through its investment in another company.”
+The Equity Method of Accounting, as defined by the corporatefinanceinstitute.com, is a “type of accounting used for intercorporate investments.”

-If you desire to learn more about Equity Method of Accounting check out corporatefinanceinstitute.com, article on the Equity Method of Accounting.
+If you desire to learn more about the Equity Method of Accounting check out corporatefinanceinstitute.com’s article on the Equity Method of Accounting.

 What Increases The Investment Account Under The Equity Method of Accounting?

-The Investment Account is the account that records the profit and losses of the investee in relation to the investor’s share in the company.
+The Investment Account is the account that records the profit and losses of the investee concerning the investor’s share in the company.
 This amount is in exact proportion to the investment amount.

 A practical example of affecting the Investment Account is as follows: